 Parrot on the Labour Die-Hards

 Die-Hard Jez and the gang take great delight in battle.
 It's what they've always known.
 It's Us v.
 Them that keeps them going, of course.
 Fight reminds tired hearts to beat, class warriors to quote time-honoured lines.
 "And what's this fuss about Brexit ?
 Delusion and ruin hardly matter.
 It's the heads of our allies we want on a platter."

 Rogan Wolf July 13th 2019

 The Caged Parrot Watches the Demons Dance

 Now through the bars, he watches the flames advance.
 There's no escape, no refuge, no rescue.
 And words are ash, as soon he'll be.
 And only the dance of demons will be left, whose use for words is not for truth, or light, or beauty.
-Where hides my hope ? he shrieks, as the demons dance and yards become feet and now flames scorch him far past words.
+Where bides mercy ? he shrieks, as the demons dance and yards become feet and now flames scorch him far past words.

 Rogan Wolf July 19th 2019

 Judgement from Paradise

 You know wot ?
 Humanity has made a world that imitates the lineaments of the human soul.
 You may regard the world with horror.
 When our tumult ends who'll be left to forgive us, what healing hands make good the harm we've done ?
 Paradise still hides in wait here.
 That also we shall lose.

 Rogan Wolf July 21st 2019

 The Parrot Keeps Asking

 The parrot asked me, why say "Left," why "Right" - with "Centre" in between, somewhere ?
 That line's pure fiction, ruled on paper.
 In plain sight, just two castles spoil my view, both in ruins, both lingering backwards.
-Now an outlaw who pines for power, the war-lord's castle, climbs inside.
+Now an outlaw who pines for power, a throne, a castle, climbs inside.
 Spurn him.
 Seek present sanity instead.

 Rogan Wolf July 23rd 2019

 The Parrot Studies the Human Brain

 The Parrot, still bewildered, studies the brain that humans bear, shaping the world.
 Is this their window to the stars, its viewpoints twain split down the middle ?
-Creation gave to this species both power to see Truth, and efface it with their own constructions.
-Choice.
-They choose efface.
-They hide in division.
-They abuse.
+Creation gave to this species both power to see Truth, Creation gave to this species both power to serve Truth, and to replace it with false fantasy.
+A choice.
+We choose replace.
+We hide in division.
+We abuse.

 Rogan Wolf July 24th 2019

 The Parrot and the Elephant

 The parrot in his cage has found to his discomfort an elephant caged with him.
 But then he sees the present day requires leaders who lead.
 Here madness leads, while dim old Jez looks on, inert and out of time.
 And "Labour must..." all say.
-"The People need... " But there's the rub, unspoken : Jez can't lead.
+"The People need..."
+But there's the rub, unspoken : Jez can't lead.

 Rogan Wolf July 27th 2019